Where bright

 From Poland to Singapore, London to Brazil, we are working in courtrooms and communities to make sure no one ever feels that they will face a life of marginalisation simply because of who they are and who they fall in love with.
 To read more about our work click here.

 With this award, we are looking for people who are as fervent as we are about making a real difference.
-We want to hear from individuals who are actively dedicated to promoting justice and equality, whether that be through being a visible role model to others, driving forward an initiative that has made a real impact or being an active agent for change.
+We want to hear from individuals who are actively dedicated to promoting justice and equality, whether that be through being a visible role model to others, driving forward an initiative that has made a real impact, or being an active agent for change.

 It is more important than ever that we identify those individuals that possess a definitive sense of purpose and who are clearly on the path to becoming a leader of tomorrow.
 We want to help promote their efforts and support their cause and with this award we will do just that.

-LGBTQ+ Undergraduate of the Year 2023
+LGBTQ+ Undergraduate of the Year 2024

 Do you identify as LGBTQ+?